-Lorraine Lenthall DIRECTOR (Appointed October 2011)
+Lorraine Lenthall Director (Appointed October 2011)

-Lorraine was a Senior Adviser, Retail Investor Division, The Treasury, and previously worked with the Australian Prudential Regulation Authority.
-She has a Bachelor of the Arts from the University of Melbourne, majoring in Economics and Political Science, and a Graduate Diploma of Legal Studies from the University of Canberra.
+Lorraine has had extensive experience in financial sector regulation and regulatory policy, both in Australia and overseas.
+She has a Bachelor of Arts from the University of Melbourne, majoring in Economics and Political Science and a Graduate Diploma in Legal Studies from the University of Canberra.
 (MAICD)

-Nick Symons DIRECTOR (Appointed 16 October 2015)
+Nick Symons Director (Appointed October 2015)

 Nick was one of Canberra's leading property lawyers with 38 years' experience in the Canberra region prior to his retirement in 2014.
-He was awarded Solicitor of the Year by the Real Estate Institute of the ACT in 1999, 2001, 2004 and 2005 together with the President's Award in 2003 .
+He was awarded Solicitor of the Year by the Real Estate Institute of the ACT in 1999, 2001, 2004 and 2005 together with the President's Award in 2003.
 Nick also specialised in commercial and business law.
-During his career as a lawyer, Nick was active in educational training with CIT, the Law Society of the ACT, the Legal Workshop (ANU) and the Real Estate Institute of the ACT.
+During his career as a lawyer, Nick was active in educational training with CIT, the Law Society of the ACT, the Legal Workshop (ANU) and the Real Estate Institute of the ACT